-University Parallel Programs: The University Parallel Programs are designed to meet the needs of students who expect to transfer to a four-year college or university after graduating from the Mississippi Gulf Coast Community College.
+University Parallel Programs: The University Parallel Programs are designed to meet the needs of students who expect to transfer to a four-year college or university after graduating from Mississippi Gulf Coast Community College.

-Students enrolling in the University Parallel Programs should consult the college catalog of the particular four-year college or university they plan to attend for assistance in planning the courses to be taken at the Mississippi Gulf transfer prerequisites.

-Coast Community College.
+Students enrolling in the University Parallel Programs should consult the college catalog of the particular four-year college or university they plan to attend for assistance in planning the courses to be taken at Mississippi Gulf Coast Community College.

 The following programs and sequences of courses are those normally recommended by counselors.
-These programs meet not only Mississippi Gulf Coast Community College graduation requirements but most, if not all, university degree.
+These programs meet not only Mississippi Gulf Coast Community College graduation requirements but most, if not all, transfer prerequisites.